shubham-icpcw9/coffee_ordering_app/README.md

 JasCaafe App
 ===================================

-A Coffee ordering Android application in which Email is send to respective company to order a coffee.
+1. Built coffee ordering android application in which an order-placing Email is sent to the respective outlet serving through the App.

-It also supports Spanish in addition to English.
+2. Implemented Spanish language in addition to English.

+3. Implemented implicit Intents for opening Gmail, Google Maps.

+4. Designed high-quality Layout using material design system.

 Pre-requisites
 --------------